"

 Skill Description Current Level (Aware/Learner/ Skilled/Expert/Strategist) Desired Level (Aware/Learner/ Skilled/Expert/Strategist)

-Organizational Network Analysis Learn to use statistical and graphical models to map people, tasks, groups, knowledge and resources of organizational systems for the purposes of identifying patterns.
+Organizational Network Analysis Learn to use statistical and graphical models to map people, tasks, groups, knowledge, and resources of organizational systems to identify patterns.

-Automation Learn to apply automation to improve efficiency and accuracy of analytics tasks.
+Automation Learn to apply automation to improve the efficiency and accuracy of analytics tasks.

 Natural Language Processing (NLP) Use natural Language Processing (NLP) techniques to analyze text data (can include but is not limited to other analytical techniques mentioned such as word frequencies, sentiment analysis, and topic modeling).